2022 Carling Black Label Cup

 The 2022 Carling Black Label Cup was an exhibition tournament between four teams held on 12 November 2022.

+Following this season, the tournament was discontinued and merged into the 2023 Carling Knockout Cup.

 Teams

-The sixteen PSL teams were eligible for selection, with supporters casting votes, and the top four going forward to play in the tournament.
+The sixteen Premiership teams were eligible for selection, with supporters casting votes, and the top four going forward to play in the tournament.
 Votes closed on 1 October 2022.
 Votes for the top four teams were as follows:

 Broadcast Coverage

 Venue

 The tournament took place at the FNB Stadium located in Johannesburg,Soweto.